Particular/docs.particular.net/samples/wcf/sample.md

 ## Code walk-through

-The sample contains a self-hosted endpoint which uses the [NServiceBus.WCF](/nservicebus/wcf) and [NServiceBus.Callbacks](/nservicebus/messaging/callbacks.md) packages to achieve reliable WCF services over messaging.
+The sample contains a self-hosted endpoint which uses the [NServiceBus.Wcf](/nservicebus/wcf) and [NServiceBus.Callbacks](/nservicebus/messaging/callbacks.md) packages to achieve reliable WCF services over messaging.

-The WCF package is configured to cancel requests after five seconds and a named pipe binding is used to expose the service:
+The WCF package is configured to cancel requests after five seconds, and a named pipe binding is used to expose the service:

 snippet: enable-wcf